| |

 woman grilling eggplant slices in a cast iron skillet

 Pour about 1/2 cup of olive oil into a skillet.
-Cook eggplant on both sides in batches.
+Cook eggplant on both sides in batches over medium heat.
 When done.
 Set aside.

 a woman making tomato sauce